- #8 U.S. agricultural product market ($3.9 billion in CY 2018).

-- Heavily export dependent economy, with exports accounting for 2/3 of GDP.
+- Heavy export dependent economy, with exports accounting for 2/3 of GDP.

 - Strong growth in tourism and exports of manufacturing goods are expected to continue in 2019.

-- New fumigation protocol for U.S. DDGS will hinder demand in the near future.
+- New fumigation protocol for U.S. DDGS is slightly hindering demand.

 - High domestic corn prices are driving the increase in co-product demand.